Menahra/CV/README.md

 # Typst CV Template

-This project provides a template for generating a curriculum vitate based on the great [typst programming language](https://typst.app).
+This project provides a template for generating a curriculum vitae based on the great [typst programming language](https://typst.app).
 Please refer to the official documentation of typst to learn how to compile the given template.

 ## Parameters